STDIO vs HTTP MCP Servers in VS Code

 STDIO Servers: The Automatic Advantage

-The killer feature of STDIO MCP servers is elegantly simple: VS Code automatically starts them for you.
+The killer feature of STDIO MCP servers is dead simple: VS Code automatically starts them for you.

-When a user installs your MCP server and adds it to their settings.json:
+When a user adds your server to their settings.json:

 {